arvindkrishna87/STAT390_WI2025/Final Patching Algorithm/README.md

 2. A folder within that folder named `patch_outputs`
 3. Both your mask (.png) and tissue slice (.tif) in the format: `case_{case_number}_match_{match_number}_{h&e/melan/sox10}`

-This Final Patching Algorithm folder also contains the proper folder names/format and some sample outputs (not all of them because that's a lot of .png files to push) so that it's easier to follow along!

 The final patching algorithm includes the following new features (since presentation 5):
 * Ryan's Gaussian smoothing functionality for more optimal tangents (importantly eliminates `smoothing_size` as a parameter)
 * Anna's patch export functionality that allows all masks and tissue slices within the folder to be executed at once